domi92/ngx-tree-flow/README.md

 export class AppModule {}
 ```
 # Example
-* Generic example of some possible output result
+* Generic example of some possible output results
 <img src="https://github.com/domi92/ngx-tree-flow/assets/10332144/d5189481-5454-43c6-a6e3-78caa44ed692" width=65%/>

 # Usage
-* import from package
+* import into your component
 ```typescript
 import { TreeFlowNode, TreeFlowNodeState } from 'ngx-tree-flow';
 ```
-* single node
+- TreeFlowNode: is the basic node object
+- TreeFlowNodeState: is used to change state of single node.
+When status change colors are applied to make state visible
+* SINGLE NODE CREATION
 ```typescript
 @Component({
  template: `